ert485/robo-teach/challenges-and-learnings.md

     - fortunately the kaia.ai platform used a docker image, but that comes with tricky setup steps and makes debugging more tedious
 - How can we have multiple developers testing out the robot, while we only have one robot?
     - The open source projects (kaia.ai) have simulators, but it isn't working through docker for us yet
-- It randomly doesn't connect to wifi
+- It randomly fails to connect to WiFi (hotspot from iPhone)
+    - visible symptom - blinking white light
+    - debug (both options require you have to remove the LiDAR sensor)
-    - debug - connect via cable and use Arduino serial monitor
+        - view logs - connect via cable and use Arduino serial monitor
+        - switch WiFi network - restart and press and hold "boot" button within 1 second of starting, then go to local network web UI - `192.168.4.1`
+    - try turning off+on the hotspot (a.k.a. restart your router), then reboot the robot
+    - the ros2 launch command can sit there waiting for a connection
+    - when it works, there will be noticeable output from the launch command, and the LiDAR will start spinning
-        - you have to remove the LiDAR sensor to connect the cable
+- You can't reprogram the WiFi connection without taking off the LiDAR sensor
 - How can we use data that is available via ROS2 and kaiai.ai, in a AR app?
     - We could put two QR codes on the robot to help anchor the 3D scene in coordinates relative to the robot
     - AR would let the robot take different visual forms, and move its arms to point to things as part of the game/activity